-Slack is a great way to use Jibble.
+Slack is a great way to use Jibble, and it's completely free.
 To set this up you will need:

 - An existing Slack account

 - Team Owner permissions in Slack of your channel.
 You can read more about that here